-uc.
-Learning outcomes 1 Develop the professional competencies of teachers as described in the national Teachers' Standards.
-2 Have a secure understanding of their subject content knowledge in the primary National Curriculum and go beyond it, in their own specialist subject, teaching from a deep, innovative knowledge-base and sharing current best practice in their English specialist subject.
-3 Develop into pedagogically-skilled practitioners who use their knowledge of the craft of teaching reflexively.
-4 Develop spoken and written communication skills that have clarity for all types of audience, including children.
-5 Be able to organise and prioritise workload with autonomy and discipline.
-6 Develop into compassionate professionals who can deliver empathetic pastoral care for the children they teach and for themselves.
+Learning outcomes Develop the professional competencies of teachers as described in the national Teachers' Standards.
+Have a secure understanding of the subject content knowledge in the primary National Curriculum.
+Develop into pedagogically-skilled practitioners who use their knowledge of the craft of teaching reflexively.
+Develop spoken and written communication skills that have clarity for all types of audience, including children.
+Be able to organise and prioritise workload with autonomy and discipline.
+Develop into compassionate professionals who can deliver empathetic pastoral care for the children they teach and for themselves.
+Develop into creative critical thinkers who combine their knowledge of research and context to plan and reflect on their teaching.
+Be committed to developing as a teacher through reflection on own emerging teacher identity and seek out new learning and collaboration opportunities.

-- Develop into creative critical thinkers who combine their knowledge of research and context to plan and reflect on their teaching. - Be committed to developing as a teacher through reflection on own emerging teacher identity and seek out new learning and collaboration opportunities. - Develop into evidence-informed teachers who are able to find, engage with and appraise relevant research in the field of primary education for translation into their own practice. - 10 Demonstrate the ideas of academic integrity and research ethics in their own work. - Develop into ethical community participants who promote the protection of the - environment through delivery of a curriculum underpinned by climate sustainability. - Be able to craft inclusive educational experiences that draw on the principles of equity, sustainability and social justice.
+- Develop into evidence-informed teachers who are able to find, engage with and appraise relevant research in the field of primary education for translation into their own practice. - 10 Demonstrate the ideas of academic integrity and research ethics in their own work. - Develop into ethical community participants who promote the protection of our - environment through delivery of a curriculum underpinned by climate sustainability. - Be able to craft inclusive educational experiences that draw on the principles of equity, sustainability and social justice.